JspBack/iyzipay-go/en.README.md

 ## Known Problems

+[GENERAL]

 - Unauthorized (401) errors cause panic (because the error format is different).
-- MarketPlace, Subscription, Cancel, and Refund examples are missing (not tested yet).
+- MarketPlace, Subscription, Cancel, Refund, and Iyzilink examples are missing (not tested yet or not working properly).

+[IYZILINK]

+- Iyzilink integration has issues with IyzilinkUpdate and IyzilinkDelete returning 'system error'.
+- IyzilinkGetDetail and IyzilinkGetList data are filtered incorrectly.
+This is a temporary solution as the data returned by IyzilinkGetDetail is of the same type as IyzilinkGetList, which is not correct.

 ## License